Soft drinks and ethical nihilism

 Despite some mechanization, the sugarcane industry relies on low-wage labourers in frost-free climates to make about two billion tons of sugar each year.
 The growing season must be wet, which causes the industry to take up prime soils.
 There aren’t enough such soils with adequate rainfall, so about 100 litres of irrigation water are needed to make the 40 grams of sugar in a single can of Coke.
 There’s also fertilizer (mainly nitrogen and phosphorus) leaching into the water table, pesticides killing more than their targets, and so forth.
 However, before all of that, the mere taking of land for pasture and agriculture is the main form of habitat loss10 driving an ongoing mass extinction,11 12 13 which is making human life bleak.

-Where sugarcane grows now, there used to be biodiverse tropical forests, and I would like to have those back.
+Where sugarcane grows now, there used to be biodiverse tropical forests.
+I want them back.
 As a matter of feeling, I love the natural world.
-I’m not a fan of its decline.
 This is the main reason why, when I am offered a free drink with my burrito, I don’t take one.

 For very similar reasons, my burrito typically doesn’t have meat in it.
 The domestication and consumption of non-human animals appears to be the main historical source of new infectious diseases in humans.
 In the case of ruminant livestock, there is also a methane problem contributing to climate change, above and beyond the need to take up yet more land to feed the animals, and burn more fuel transporting it all.
 Meat is not worthless to me, but nature is worth more.